Rendered fat

 In a modern rendering facility, the separated fat is further purified into a reliable consistent product for reuse.

-Rendered fat is classified as Category 1 , 2 or 3 depending on the animal by-products it is produced from.
+Rendered fat is classified as Category 1 , 2 or 3 depending on the source material.
 This determines how it can be used.

 image